-Please note that I will not accept duplicate papers.
-In other words, I will not accept a paper turned in for another course, unless the student receives prior permission in writing from the previous instructor stipulating the conditions (extra length, research, etc.) and we agree on the parameters of the contributions that are made to the paper during this course.
+Please note that I will not accept duplicate assignments.
+In other words, I will not accept an assignment turned in for another course, unless you receive prior permission in writing from the previous instructor and we agree on the necessary conditions for the submission.